Daily martial art training & normal life: how to

 • Body functions (sleeping, eating, etc.)

-How to gain time
+Organization: how to gain time to train

 How to gain useful time: